vesoft-inc/nebula/docs/how-to-build.md

 ---
-This tutorial provides an introduction to build `Nebula` code.
+This tutorial provides an introduction to building `Nebula` code.
 ---

 ### Compiler